-• Fees are charged for executed or partially executed orders only.
+Please note that fees are charged for executed or partially executed orders only.

-For illustrative purposes we have prepared the below table which shows how the security is expected to perform in different market conditions.
+For illustrative purposes only we have prepared the below table which shows how the security is expected to perform in different market conditions.

 Market conditions Scenario Price

 Development of issuer's economic situation (company specific) Positive Up

 Negative Down

 Market expectations regarding the future development of the company/industry/economy as a whole Positive Up

 Negative Down

 General development of stock market Positive Up

 Negative Down

 Political and psychological factors Positive Up

 Negative Down